MicrosoftDocs/well-architected/well-architected/oracle-iaas/decouple-exadata.md

 This automatically generates a script for a larger set of objects.
 Run this command in on and off mode.
 If you have done so, compare the optimized IO to verify the performance impact.

-### Test Database Performance without Hybrid Columnar Compression
+### Test database performance without hybrid columnar compression

 Before you make any test, make sure to review your current settings first.